The Act on Investment Promotion provides the following reliefs and incentives for taxpayers.

 Those projects can benefit from additional non-refundable subsidies between 10% and 20% of the eligible costs of investments for:

-- construction of a new factory, production facility, or tourist facility, and
+- construction of a new factory, production facility, and

 - buying of new machines (i.e. production equipment).